LaconicNetwork/loro-testnet/testnet-2/tasks.md

     * 1-to-1 usage a single user connects to a single ollama instance
     * 1-to-many: multiple user connect to the same ollama instance
     * Use the [default Ollama docker image](https://hub.docker.com/r/ollama/ollama)

+Note: functionality for payment to your Ollama node when service is requested by users will soon be implemented via the Laconic Store → Deployer workflow that is used for deploying webapps.

 ## Task 9 - Leaderboard Accounting